The leading cause of vomiting, diarrhea, and foodborne illness in the U.S. – norovirus – is picking up steam during the winter months.

 Breathing in virus particles is not thought to be the primary way that norovirus spreads.
 It doesn't invade your body by infecting cells inside your nose, mouth or airway like respiratory viruses.
 Instead, it infects your gut after reaching it with food or saliva.

-When to be concerned about diarrhea in your child
+Learn when to be concerned about diarrhea in your child

 How contagious or spreadable is norovirus?